SamChou19815/website/packages/blog/blog/2020-01-07-my-decade-in-review.md

 ### 2017: An Actual Year of No Significance

 In 2017, nothing significant happened.
 I entered Cornell, but the decision came out last year.
-I got rejected by Google without an interview, but it’s a result of all previous years' ignorance on how to be good at software engineering.
+I got rejected by Google without an interview, but it's a result of all previous years' ignorance on how to be good at software engineering.

 I reckoned whether my high school experience would be the peak of my career.
 Fortunately, events in